 During your initial consultation, Dr. Seifert will examine x-rays and other screening results to determine if you’re a viable candidate for prolotherapy, depending on the location and severity of the injury.
 The doctor will also discuss your medical history and instruct you to cease taking anti-inflammatory medicines 2 to 3 days before the procedure.
 On the day of the treatment, you’ll be asked to eat a protein-rich meal before the procedure.

-During the prolotherapy procedure, Dr. Seifert will clean your skin with alcohol and apply a topical numbing cream.
+During the prolotherapy in Houston procedure, Dr. Seifert will clean your skin with alcohol and apply a topical numbing cream.
 Following the preparation, the doctor will inject the solution into the affected joint's soft tissues.
 Depending on the severity, 4 to 15 injections may be carefully applied in the region.
 Immediately after the procedure, you will have to rest for 10 to 15 minutes as the doctor applies ice or heat packs to the targeted region, and the entire procedure should conclude within 30 minutes.

 What is Recovery Like from Prolotherapy?